 24805/35805.
 From the Transhuman to the Postsocial. (=SOCI 20181/30181) What do we mean by the "transhuman" and "transsocial?"
 What are all the phenomena and processes associated with a "postsocial" environment?
 Are our Western societies becoming more postsocial, or are we simply experiencing a postmodernist turn?
 Which particular developments feed into and sustain a postsocial world?
 How can these developments be theorized and related to a knowledge society, to globalization and consumption?
 Do transhuman tendencies affect our notion of agency, meaning, and identity?
 What empirical examples are there of some of these tendencies?
 This course includes literature that points beyond traditional sociological concepts, as well as readings based on psychology, economics, and neurophysiology.
 K. Knorr Cetina.
-Winter.
+Not offered 2010-11; will be offered 2011-12.

 25200/43800.
 Approaches to Gender in Anthropology. (=GNDR 25201/43800) This course examines gender as a cultural category in anthropological theory, as well as in everyday life.
 After reviewing the historical sources of the current concern with women, gender, and sexuality in anthropology and the other social sciences, we critically explore some key controversies (e.g., the relationship between production and reproduction in different sociocultural orders; the links between "public" and "private" in current theories of politics; and the construction of sexualities, nationalities, and citizenship in a globalizing world).
 S. Gal.
-Not offered 2009-10; will be offered 2010-11.
+Not offered 2010-11; will be offered 2011-12.